 What is n8n?

-n8n (pronounced “n-eight-n”) is a workflow automation tool similar to Zapier or Make, with one major difference: it is open-source under a fair-code license.
+n8n (pronounced “n-eight-n”) is a workflow automation tool similar to Zapier or Make, with one notable difference: it’s open-source under a fair-code license.
 You can run it on your own server, inspect every line of code, and extend it with custom nodes.
-It also offers a hosted cloud version if you prefer not to manage infrastructure.
+There’s also a hosted cloud version if you’d rather not manage infrastructure.

-For teams that care about data sovereignty, cost control at scale, or deep customization, n8n is a compelling choice.
-It supports over 400 integrations out of the box, has a visual workflow editor, and exposes a powerful JavaScript/Python code node for anything the built-in nodes cannot handle.
+For teams that care about data sovereignty, cost control at scale, or deep customization, n8n is a strong choice.
+It supports over 400 integrations out of the box, has a visual workflow editor, and exposes a JavaScript/Python code node for anything the built-in nodes can’t handle.

-In the context of the Rodz API, n8n acts as the orchestration layer.
+In the context of the Rodz API, n8n is the orchestration layer.
 Rodz detects intent signals (fundraising rounds, job postings, leadership changes, competitor moves) and n8n decides what happens next: create a deal in your CRM, notify a sales rep, enrich the company data, or all three at once.
+The 48-hour window a signal stays actionable is tight enough that you want this routing to happen automatically, not manually.

 Prerequisites